-- 5. The Court finds and concludes that, for the purposes of approving this Settlement only, the proposed Rule 23(b)(2) Settlement Class meets the requirements for certification under Rule 23 of the Federal Rules of Civil Procedure: (a) the Settlement Class is so numerous that joinder of all members is impracticable; (b) there are questions of law or fact common to the Settlement Class; (c) the claims or defenses of the Settlement Class Representatives are typical of the claims or defenses of the Settlement Class; (d) Settlement Class Representatives and Class Counsel will fairly and adequately protect the interests of the Settlement Class because Settlement Class Representatives have no interests antagonistic to the Settlement Class, and have retained counsel who are experienced and competent to prosecute this matter on behalf of the Settlement Class; and (e) the Defendant has acted on grounds that apply generally to the Settlement Class, so that final injunctive relief is appropriate respecting the Settlement Class as a whole. - 6.
-The Settlement Agreement was reached after extensive investigation and motion practice in the Action, and was the result of protracted negotiations conducted by the Parties, over the course of several months, including with the assistance of a neutral mediator.
-Settlement Class Representatives and Class Counsel maintain that the Action and the claims asserted therein are meritorious and that Settlement Class Representatives and the Class would have prevailed at trial.
-Defendant denies the material factual allegations and legal claims asserted by Settlement Class Representatives in this Action, maintains that a class would not be certifiable under any Rule, and that the Settlement Class Representatives and Class Members would not prevail at trial.
-Notwithstanding the foregoing, the Parties have agreed to settle the Action pursuant to the provisions of the Settlement Agreement, after considering, among other things: (a) the benefits to the Settlement Class Representatives and the Settlement Class under the terms of the Settlement Agreement; (b) the uncertainty of being able to prevail at trial; (c) the uncertainty relating to Defendant's defenses and the expense of additional motion practice in connection therewith; (d) obstacles to establishing entitlement to class-wide relief; (e) the attendant risks of litigation, especially in complex actions such as this, as well as the difficulties and delays inherent in such litigation and appeals; and (f) the desirability of consummating the Settlement promptly in order to provide effective relief to the Settlement Class Representatives and the Settlement Class.
+- 5. The Court finds and concludes that, for the purposes of approving this Settlement Agreement only, the proposed Settlement Class meets the requirements for certification under California Code of Civil Procedure § 382: (a) the Settlement Class is so numerous that joinder of all members is impracticable; (b) there are questions of law or fact common to the Settlement Class; (c) the claims or defenses of the Settlement Class Representative are typical of the claims or defenses of the Settlement Class; (d) Settlement Class Representative and Class Counsel will fairly and adequately protect the interests of the Settlement Class because Settlement Class Representative have no interests antagonistic to the Settlement Class, and have retained counsel who are experienced and competent to prosecute this matter on behalf of the Settlement Class; and (e) the Defendant has acted on grounds that apply generally to the Settlement Class, so that final injunctive relief is appropriate respecting the Settlement Class as a whole. - 6.
+The Settlement Agreement was the result of negotiations conducted by the Parties, over the course of multiple months, including with the assistance of a neutral mediator.
+Settlement Class Representative and Class Counsel maintain that the Action and the claims asserted therein are meritorious and that Settlement Class Representative and the Class would have prevailed at trial.
+Defendant denies the material factual allegations and legal claims asserted by Settlement Class Representative in this Action, maintains that, other than for settlement purposes, a class would not be certifiable under any Rule, and that the Settlement Class Representative and Class Members would not prevail at trial.
+Notwithstanding the foregoing, the Parties have agreed to settle the Action pursuant to the provisions of the Settlement Agreement, after considering, among other things: (a) the benefits to the Settlement Class Representative and the Settlement Class under the terms of the Settlement Agreement; (b) the uncertainty of being able to prevail at trial; (c) the uncertainty relating to Defendant's defenses and the expense of additional motion practice in connection therewith; (d) obstacles to establishing entitlement to class-wide relief; (e) the attendant risks of litigation, especially in complex actions such as this, as well as the difficulties and delays inherent in such litigation and appeals; and (f) the desirability of consummating the Settlement promptly in order to provide effective relief to the Settlement Class Representative and the Settlement Class.

-7. The Court accordingly certifies, for settlement purposes only, a class under Rule 23(b)(2), consisting of all persons in the United States who installed the Facebook Messenger and Facebook Lite apps for Android, and granted Meta permission to access their contacts.
-Excluded from the Settlement Class are (i) all Persons who are directors, officers, and agents of Meta or its subsidiaries and affiliated companies or are designated by Meta as employees of Meta or its subsidiaries and affiliated companies; and (ii) the Court, the Court's immediate family, and Court staff, as well as any appellate court to which this matter is ever assigned, and its immediate family and staff.
+7. The Court accordingly certifies, for settlement purposes only, a class consisting of all persons in the United States who made a purchase in Pokémon Go while under the age of 18.
+Excluded from the Settlement Class are (i) all Persons who are directors, officers, and agents of Niantic or its subsidiaries and affiliated companies or are designated by Niantic as employees of Niantic or its subsidiaries and affiliated companies; and (ii) the Court, the Court's immediate family, and Court staff, as well as any appellate court to which this matter is ever assigned, and its immediate family and staff.